-Months would go by, and thoughts of finding the elusive Newberry Cave would enter and exit my mind.
-I don’t have a problem getting out there and hunting down a site with little or nothing to go on, I do it all the time, I probably would have done so if I had found myself in the Newberry Springs area, but I didn’t.
+Months went by, and thoughts of finding the elusive Newberry Cave would come and go.
+I don’t have a problem getting out there and hunting down a site with little or nothing to go on, I do it all the time.
+I probably would have done so sooner if I had found myself in the Newberry Springs area, but I didn’t.

-On what was a beautiful Martin Luther King Jr. Day, we set off down old Route 66 for Newberry Springs, just twenty-miles east of Barstow.
-Arriving around 10am, the temperature was a lovely 55 degrees, less than half of what it had been on our earlier attempt.
-The area that we would be searching today was a good 5 miles away from where we had previously been on that hot summer day.
+It was a beautiful Martin Luther King Jr. Day, and with some new information in hand, I set off down old Route 66 for Newberry Springs.
+Arriving around 10am, the temperature was a lovely 55 degrees, less than half of what it had been on the earlier attempt.
+The area that was being searching was five miles from where I had previously been on that hot summer day.

-The hike into the canyon I had estimated to be only a little over a half mile, I had figured on a quick hike in, but that wasn’t so much the case.
-The length of the hike was short, but again the canyon proved to be more of a challenge than anticipated.
-You may know the type, boulder strung, dry-falls, and overall as rocky as it could get.
-Early on Meghan took a fall landing her knee on a rock, and her hand directly in cat-claw bush.
-Like a trooper, she carried on.
+I estimated the hike to be a little over a half mile, so I anticipated a quick hike in, but that wasn’t so much the case.
+The length of the hike was short, but the canyon proved more challenging than anticipated, with boulder strung passage ways, dry-falls, and very rocky terrain.
+The going was a bit slow.

 The cultural significance of Newberry Cave is vast.
 The cave was first discovered in the 1930s, but wasn’t excavated until 1953.
-The excavation process took place over a period of three years, and was supervised by the San Bernardino County Museum Association.
-What would be found buried in the cave would be very telling, and likely helped to shape our ideas of what the Mojave Desert once looked like, and how early man lived in this region.
+The excavation process took three years, and was supervised by the San Bernardino County Museum Association.
+What they found buried in the cave was very telling, and helped shape our ideas of what the Mojave Desert once looked like, and how early man lived in this region.

-Many Native American artifacts had also been excavated from the cave.
+Several Native American artifacts have also been excavated from the cave.
 These artifacts include chipped stone, principally Elko and Gypsum series projectile points, one Eastgate point, blanks, flakes, and debitage.
 Stone items include pigment and palette stones, and two quartz crystals.
-The bulk of the items consisted of wooden items: fragments of dart-shafts (foreshafts, mainshafts, nock ends, etc.) and split-twig figurines.
-Radiocarbon dating was again carried out on some of the objects, dating them from 1215 B.C. to a maximum of 2480 B.C.
+The bulk of the items consisted of wood artifacts, fragments of dart-shafts (foreshafts, mainshafts, nock ends, etc.) and split-twig figurines.
+Radiocarbon dating has dated the items to between 1215 B.C. and 2480 B.C.

-The entrance to the cave is highly decorated with unique pictographs (Native American stone paintings), the particular style of these designs have not been found anywhere else in the Mojave Desert region.
-Many of the designs are painted in a green pigment, this is a VERY rare occurrence.
+The entrance to the cave is highly decorated with unique pictographs, the style having not been found anywhere else in the Mojave Desert region.
+A majority of the designs were painted with a green pigment, which is a VERY rare occurrence.
 Other pigment colors include white, red, and black.
 The pictographs are believed to be over 3,000 years old, making them some of the oldest cave paintings in North America.

-An airplane crossed the sky above us, I looked down canyon to where we had come from.
+As I’m enjoying the cave that took me several months to pinpoint and find, an airplane crossed the sky above, and I looked down canyon to where I had come from.
 I could see Highway 40, homes, and agricultural land.
-I paused for a moment, and reflected on how much has changed since these people painted these designs.
-We have managed to be able to put together a pretty good picture of what life for these early humans was like, but they never could have imagined the world that we live in today.
+I paused for a moment, and reflected on how much has changed since the cave had been inhabited.
+Archaeologist have put together a pretty good picture of what life for was like for those early humans, but they could have never imagined the world that we live in today.
 I have to wonder if they would have traded their simple existence for the world of cars, money, cell phones, and computers.
-Would we be living more fulfilling lives without the need to collect massive amounts of stuff?
-Probably, but we’ll save that for another day.